YukumoHunter/e3-molecule-diffusion/blogpost.md

 ## Contributions

 - **Harold**: Reproduction of the original code.
 Debugging JAX's code.
 - **Marina**: Organisation and coordination of the project.
 Redaction of the blogpost's introduction to theoretical approach, results and conclusion.
-Correction of the blogposr.
+Correction of the blogpost.
+README.
 Support with coding our JAX approach.
 Plot of results.
 - **Ricardo**: JAX Code.
 Redaction of the blogpost's introduction to JAX.
-- **Robin**: Redaction of Implementation to JAX.
+- **Robin**: Blogspost setup.
+Redaction of Implementation to JAX.
+Blogspot review.
+README.

 ## References
 #### [1]  Cao, N. D. and Kipf, T. (2022).
 Molgan: An implicit generative model for small molecular graphs.